manhluong/cd0385-project-starter/project/report-template.md

 I have documented everything in the README.

+I had to set all negative predictions to zero, as you cannot have a negative number of bikes predicted.

 ### What was the top ranked model that performed?

 Second run with more features but no hyperparameter optimizations.

+The name of the model is WeightedEnsemble_L3

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?